 - 1. Those of us who have already sent in enrollment notices for this upcoming school year (23/24) and have received our email confirmation from them, will we need to reregister for the 2023-2024 year? - No, you will not need to enroll again.
 This means that you will use the new law for the first time in 2024. - 2.
-For us parents that have been doing this for a while and were enrolled for 2022/2023 school year, do we need to pass in an EOYA (end of year assessment) or can we skip it and just send in our intent after July 1st? - The AOE has stated that you do not need to submit an EOYA for the 22/23 school year unless you want a verification letter from the state.
-VHEN is of the opinion that this is not necessary.
-That giving them an EOYA by itself is not contemplated by law that they can even ask for that even before the law changed.

-3. What if we can get our work done in less than 175 days?

-- Instruction in the minimum course of study does not just include book work or completion of a plan of work.
+For us parents that have been doing this for a while and were enrolled for 2022/2023 school year, do we need to pass in an EOYA (end of year assessment) or can we skip it and just send in our intent after July 1st? - ➤ The AOE will have to say what they are looking for.
+That said, it does not mean they have a right to ask for it.
+Plan on enrolling under the new law and not sending in the end of year assessment.
+However, you should still do an assessment and keep it on file.
+That way if they ask for it for just this year, you can comply. - 3.
+What if we can get our work done in less than 175 days? - Instruction in the minimum course of study does not just include book work or completion of a plan of work.
 If you are driving down the road on vacation in the summer and visit a historical site or national park, at some point in that visit you will eventually talk about something that is covered in minimum course of study.
 This also counts as instruction.
 Homeschoolers thinks or at least they should think that everything in life is a learning experience.
 Sometimes we take advantage of it and some times we don't.
 Homeschooling is not just about course work or class work or home work.
 It is way more than that.
 It is a lifestyle in which every moment of every day is a learning experience for a child. - 4.
-With regards to the form that AOE requires for Intent to Enroll, do we expect it to have additional "hoops" to go through beyond just information about child to be enrolled, etc.? - I do not expect it to have additional hoops but I do wonder if the AOE will try that.
+With regards to the form that AOE requires for Intent to Enroll, do we expect it to have additional "hoops" to go through beyond just information about child to be enrolled, etc.? - ➤ I do not expect it to have additional hoops but I do wonder if the AOE will try that.
 If they do, we can address it then. - 5.
 Portfolio four samples total, or 4 per subject? - The law states four samples total.